Pay your registration fees

 Pay by card

-You will then have 28 calendar days to make the outstanding registration fee payment.
+You will then have until 31 November 2021 to make the outstanding registration fee payment.
 If, after this time, if you have not made the payment, you will be removed from the Social Work England register.

-For us to process your request to leave the register, please submit a request to leave the register through your online account.
+You can submit a request to leave the register through your online account

-Please note that we will not refund any portion of your registration fee regardless of when you leave the register.
+If you submit a request to leave the register before a payment date, we recommend that you cancel any active Direct Debit mandates.
+We will not refund any portion of your registration fee regardless of when you leave the register.

-If you are removed from the register, you will not be able to practice as a social worker or use the protected title ‘social worker’.
+If you are removed from the register, you will not be able to practice as a social worker.

-If you believe that there is an error with the charge and that you have paid in full for the 2019/20 registration year, please send an email to [email protected] with further information and evidence of payment of your registration fees.
-We will then investigate this and be in touch with you in due course with our response.
+If you believe that there is an error with a charge, please send an email to [email protected] with further information and evidence of payment of your registration fees.
+We will then investigate this and contact you with our response.

 If you need to speak to someone on the phone, please request a call back in your email.